-We develop a cumulative-based algorithm to detect trend drifts in the trend signal $x_\iota$ (see $\textsc{TrendDriftDetection}$ in Algorithm \ref{alg:rca__online_outlier_detection}).
-We estimate the trend score $\lambda_\iota$ using cumulative sum on the first-order difference of the trend $x_\iota$ signal, and steps are given in lines \textupdate{17--25}.
-The trend score resets when more significant signal jumps are detected, often during system configuration changes in the HCAL sensor data; the z-score and spectral methods capture such sudden shifts in the steady state of a signal.
-We apply threshold $\alpha_\iota$ to get the trend drift outlier flags $\Lambda_\iota$.
+We develop a cumulative-based algorithm to detect drifts and generate $\Lambda_\iota$ from the trend signal $x_\iota$ (see $\mathcal{L}$ at \textupdateref{line 6} in Algorithm \ref{alg:rca__online_outlier_detection_time_domain}).
+We estimate first the trend score $\lambda_\iota$ using a cumulative sum on the first-order difference of the $x_\iota$ (see lines \textupdateref{13--21}).
+The $\mathcal{L}$ is designed to detect gradual signal drifts, and the trend score thus gets reset when during significant signal jumps or drops, often occurs during system configuration or maintenance updates.
+The z-score and spectral methods capture such sudden shifts.
+We apply the threshold $\alpha_\iota$ to get the trend drift AD flags $\Lambda_\iota$ (see line \textupdateref{21}).